Forms Rendering

 Grouping Inputs

-Renderer allows to group elements into visual groups (fieldsets):
+The Renderer allows grouping controls into visual groups (fieldsets):

 $form->addGroup('Personal data');